Flight Lieutenant Ron Aston

 Ron Joined 61 Squadron at RAF Skellingthorpe.

-Eventually, after we had tucked the aircraft down for the night, a ~n from Skellingthorpe picked us up.
-The driver told us that another LAnc with bombs on board had exploded, killing its crew as well as seven ground crew, and destroyed other planes and hangars.
+Eventually, after we had tucked the aircraft down for the night, a van from Skellingthorpe picked us up.
+The driver told us that another Lanc with bombs on board had exploded, killing its crew as well as seven ground crew, and destroyed other planes and hangars.

 It was a very sad journey home, and we got to bed in the early hours of the morning.
 Early that same morning I was woken with the news that I was to return to Waddington to collect our aircraft, as it was required for a sortie that same night.